-This Policy sets out our standards for the management and protection of Personal Data by or on behalf of our company, which originate, directly or indirectly, from any country in the European Economic Area (EEA) and Switzerland and are transferred to any other country, including transport between EEA countries.
-They apply to our activities in any country for any activity that includes information about individuals we conduct in each of our affiliates and any domains (including any successor to our business) including, but not limited to, research, production, business activities, corporate support and data transfers necessary to carry out the above activities, including but not limited to:
+This Policy sets out our standards for the management and protection of Personal Data.
+They apply to our activities in any country for any activity that includes information about individuals we conduct in each of our affiliates and any domains (including any successor) including, but not limited to, research, production, business activities, corporate support, and data transfers necessary to carry out the above activities, including but not limited to:

 Corporate support: Recruiting, recruiting, managing, developing, communicating with and compensating employees / providing benefits to employees and their protected family members / conducting employee performance appraisals and talents / providing education and other educational and development programs / conducting disciplinary procedures and employee complaint handling / management of ethics and privacy concerns and conduct of investigations / management and assurance our physical and virtual assets and infrastructure / procurement and payment for products and services / fulfilling our commitments on environment, health and safety and corporate responsibility / media communication / and compliance with relevant legal, regulatory or ethical requirements.